As many HfP readers know, the independent airport lounge in Gatwick’s South terminal, No 1 Lounge, is a victim of its own success.

-This is good news for non-status British Airways passengers who like No 1 – because they will have more chance of getting in – and indeed people who don’t like No 1, because they will now have an alternative!
+This is good news for non-status British Airways passengers who like No 1 – because they will have more chance of getting in – and indeed people who don’t like No 1, because they will now have an alternative.

-Getting airport lounge access via a UK credit card
+How to get FREE airport lounge access via UK credit cards (January 2023)

-As a reminder, here are the three options to get FREE airport lounge access via a credit or charge card:
+As a reminder, here are the four options to get FREE airport lounge access via a credit card:

-You get a free LoungeKey card allowing you access to any property in the LoungeKey network.
-Guests are charged at £20 although regular travellers will find it cheaper to pay £60 for a supplementary credit card (adults only, of course).
-The card has an annual fee of £195 and there are strict financial requirements to become a HSBC Premier customer.
+The card has a fee of £195 and there are strict financial requirements to become a HSBC Premier customer.
 Full details are in my HSBC Premier World Elite Mastercard review.